MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Related Work

 \subsection{Medication Recommendation}

-Following the categorization from ~\cite{shang2018gamenet}, there are mainly two types of deep learning methods designed for medication recommendation: instance-based methods and Longitudinal methods. instance based methods perform recommendations ignoring the longitudinal patient history, e.g. LEAP ~\cite{zhang2017leap} formulated treatment recommendation as a reinforcement learning problem to predict combination of medications given patient’s diagnoses.
+Following the categorization from ~\cite{shang2019gamenet}, there are mainly two types of deep learning methods designed for medication recommendation: instance-based methods and Longitudinal methods. instance based methods perform recommendations ignoring the longitudinal patient history, e.g. LEAP ~\cite{zhang2017leap} formulated treatment recommendation as a reinforcement learning problem to predict combination of medications given patient’s diagnoses.
+SMGCN \cite{jin2020syndrome} applied GCN to multiple graphs to describe the complex relations between symptoms and herbs for herb recommendation.
 Longitudinal methods leverage the temporal dependencies within longitudinal patient history to predict future medication, e.g., DMNC ~\cite{le2018dual} considers the interactions between two sequences of drug prescription and disease progression in the model.
-GAMENet ~\cite{shang2018gamenet} models longitudinal patient records in order to provide safe medication recommendation.
-However, these work focused on one task while not considering how other tasks affect this task.
-In this work, we make the recommendation based on a heterogeneous MedGraph that incorporates the complex relations between multiple types of medical entities.
+GAMENet ~\cite{shang2019gamenet} models longitudinal patient records in order to provide safe medication recommendation.
+G-BERT \cite{shang2019pre} combined GNN and transformer models to generate visit representations for medication recommendation.
+However, these work focused on one task while not considering how to integrate with other tasks.
+Moreover, most of the previous work for medication recommendation took only the diagnosis code as an input and were unable to directly accommodate lab tests as input.
+In this work, to release the workload of physicians in diagnostic reasoning, our model makes the recommendation based on a graph containing lab tests and patients rather than the diagnosis codes.